 Figure 4: Location of the sample sites where temperature data were collected for past and future trends.
 Points are located across a gradient of latitude in Nova-Scotia, New Brunswick, and Quebec.
 Altitude is indicated above each point.

-Figure 5: Fitting residuals of the balsam fir model and sensitivity analysis.
-(A) Residuals follow a Normal distribution centered on 0.
-(B) No obvious latitudinal patterns can be found on the residuals within the range of latitudes that is used throughout the rest of the study.
-(C) Partial Rank Correlation Coefficient (PRCC) shows that the SBW model is sensitive to most parameters especially , and xb that delay emergence, and that advances phenology.
-(D) The tree model is mostly sensitive to bf that hastens budburst, and t0 that delays budburst.

-Figure 6: Latitudinal distribution of (A) median emergence date of SBW (Julian days), (B) median budburst date, and (C) mismatch between emergence and budburst date.
+Figure 5: Latitudinal distribution of (A) median emergence date of SBW (Julian days), (B) median budburst date, and (C) mismatch between emergence and budburst date.
 For each latitude, the white box (left one) represents the 1996-2016 period.
 Grey boxes represent expected outcomes according to RCP 2.6 (light grey), RCP 4.5 (dark grey), and RCP 8.5 (black) scenarios over 2021 to 2100.
 A black (grey) star means that the corresponding site shows a significant difference with the most southern site for present (future) predicted trait.
 Both emergence and budburst are expected to occur later at higher latitudes.
 Overall warming scenarios, both events are expected to occur earlier in the year.
 Nowadays, emergence is expected to occur 5 to 10 days before budburst at low latitudes, while at higher latitudes, emergence may sometimes occur before budburst and sometimes after.
 For all warming scenarios, an increase in mismatch is expected.
 At low latitudes, emergence may occur too early some years, which may lead to low survival of SBW.
 At higher latitudes, emergence is expected to systematically occur a few days before budburst, which would increase survival of SBW.